 Perfect control speed, or malfunction rate, refers to the speed at which the mouse can be moved while still tracking accurately.
 Most gaming mice will track extremely accurately when moved at slow speeds, but low CPI players will often move their mice large distances across the mousepads at very high speeds.
 At high speeds, and especially at high CPIs, not all mouse sensors are able to retain their tracking accuracy.
 The point at which the sensors stops tracking accurately will differ between CPI levels.

 IPS is a measure of inches per second, and the effective maximum tracking speed any given sensor is rated to.
-The higher the IPS of any given mouse, the better it can keep up with high-speed movement, and therefore maintain accuracy.
+Not to be confused with the gaming monitor panel type by the same name, the higher the IPS of any given mouse, the better it can keep up with high-speed movement, and therefore maintain accuracy.

 Lift-off distance is still a popular metric in mouse enthusiast circles, though it's not one that affects most gamers.
 LOD refers to the height a mouse has to be raised before the sensor stops tracking its surface.
 Some gamers prefer a mouse with a very low lift-off distance because they play at a very low sensitivity, and often have to lift their mouse off the pad to "reset" it in a position where they can continue swiping.
 With a low LOD, the cursor isn't going to be moved erratically when the mouse is lifted up.